 Perhaps the most pressing concern as an emerging global center lies not only for Songdo but for South Korea as a whole and that is air pollution.
 With rising levels of air pollution coming in part from China, but can also be traced back to some of South Korea’s own manufacturing and energy practices, human health and safety are of the utmost importance on South Korea’s radar.
 With the country facing unprecedented levels of PM 2.5 particles, Songdo’s potential as a global center is at stake, and authorities must determine how they will navigate its future.
 If this situation cannot be addressed effectively, it will hurt South Korea’s ability to draw international parties into the city of Songdo as a safe place for business and commerce.

-Despite the various challenges seen with Songdo and their smart cities, there certainly is room for optimism because of their university hubs.
+Despite the various challenges seen with Songdo and its smart cities, there certainly is room for optimism because of their university hubs.
 We had the pleasure of visiting some of Songdo’s top schools including Incheon National University and the University of Utah Asia Campus.
 According to Dr. Kim of INU, there are a couple of solutions that can be utilized to improve the state of Songdo’s smart city.
 These solutions include pushing for the 4th Industrial Revolution, utilization of big data, and even the usage of virtual reality to simulate the changes made to the city.
 The role that the universities play is that they offer fields of study that look to tackle these solutions.
 INU’s urban planning sector is composed of 4 divisions that include civil engineering and urban policy and administration.
 The University of Utah offers an urban ecology major, a study of how living organisms interact with the urban environment.
 Ultimately, the university hubs, a key feature of the IFEZ, might be the key to success for Songdo’s smart city.
 A city that is imperfect yet has the potential to change the standards of what a city should be around the world.